FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Limitations

 \section{Limitations}

-\textbf{Computation and memory costs of convolutions with large kernels.} Performing convolutions with large convolutional kernels is a compute-intensive operation.
+\textbf{Dynamic kernel sizes: computation and memory cost of convolutions with large kernels.} Performing convolutions with large convolutional kernels is a compute-intensive operation.
 FlexConvs are initialized with small kernel sizes and their inference cost is relatively small at the start of training.
 However, despite the cropping operations used to improve computational efficiency (Figs.~\ref{fig:flexconv},~\ref{fig:capacity_tradeoff}, Tab.~\ref{tab:cifar-10}), the inference time may increase to up to double as the learned masks increase in size.

-At the cost of larger memory requirements, convolutions can be performed in the frequency domain to speed up convolutions with large convolutional kernels.
-However, we observe that this does not bring much efficiency gains for image data.
-This is because convolutions in the frequency domain bring advantages only for very large convolutional kernels in the orders of hundreds of pixels \textit{at each dimension of the data}.
+At the cost of more memory, convolutions can be sped up by performing them in the frequency domain.
+However, we observe that this does not bring gains for the image data considered because FFT convolutions are faster only for very large convolutional kernels (in the order of hundreds of pixels).

-\textbf{Remaining accuracy drop in alias-free FlexNets.} Some drop in accuracy is still observed when using alias-free FlexNets at a higher target resolution (Tab.~\ref{tab:crossres}).
-Although more evidence is needed to draw conclusions, this may be caused by aliasing effects due to $\mathrm{ReLU}$ \citep{vasconcelos2021impact}, or changes in the activation statistics of the feature maps passed to global average pooling \citep{Touvron2019FixingTT}.
+\textbf{Remaining accuracy drop in alias-free FlexNets.} Some drop in accuracy is still observed when using alias-free FlexNets at a higher test resolutions (Tab.~\ref{tab:crossres}).
+Although more evidence is needed, this may be caused by aliasing effects introduced by $\mathrm{ReLU}$ \citep{vasconcelos2021impact}, or changes in the activation statistics of the feature maps passed to global average pooling \citep{Touvron2019FixingTT}.